Midlands on the Move: Emmeline Hartley interview Part 2

 MM: Wow.
 What happened next?

 EH: Nina brought in her own all-female team and they were so helpful.
-Later, myself, Simon (our editor) and Michael were invited to watch the final mix at Pinewood and we were like, “Oh my God”.
+Later, myself, Simon (our editor) and Michael were invited to watch the final mix at Pinewood which was quite a thrill.
 Also, a few of her team and others that came on board throughout the project are from, or have strong ties to, the Midlands, so despite being down south a lot for this project, it was really cool to still be like, “Midlands Represent!"

 MM: It’s great to hear you still maintained the flavour, and attitude, of a Midlands production.